Hafiz Sahar: Education

-He graduated from Habibia high school as class Valedictorian in 1949 and completed his degree in Political Sciences from Kabul University with first rank.
-He completed his master’s degree at Northwestern University and his doctorate degree as a Fulbright Scholar from New York University in 1967 with Founders Day Award.
+He graduated from Habibia high school as class Valedictorian in 1949 and completed his degree in political sciences from Kabul University with first rank.
+He completed his master's degree at Northwestern University and his doctorate degree as a Fulbright Scholar from New York University in 1967 with Founders Day Award.
 He could read, write and speak Persian, Pashtu, English, Urdu and Arabic, as well as able to speak dialects of Pahay, Sheghni and Baluchi.

 Career

 Upon graduating from Kabul University, Sahar worked in communication department of the Ministry of Culture and Information and in the Daily Eslah newspaper as the chief of the editorial board.
 He was invited by U.S. Department of State in 1959 as a leading citizen of Afghanistan to promote understanding between Afghanistan and United States.
-He continued his higher education at Northwestern University school of speech to obtain his Master's degree and to New York University Department of Communications to complete his doctorate degree.
+He continued his higher education at Northwestern University school of speech to obtain his master's degree and to New York University Department of Communications to complete his doctorate degree.
 His thesis was an analysis of how Television can be used as an education tool in Afghanistan.
 He introduced educational television, for the first time, at Kabul University in 1973.

 He was head of the high ranking delegation for establishing communication between Afghanistan and Czechoslovakia, was Vice President of Radio Afghanistan and General Director for International Cultural Communication.
 He held faculty position as Professor at Wayne State University in the department of speech and drama, starting courses on Mass Media and Society there.
 He also, simultaneously, taught at the Kabul University.
 In 1971, Sahar, was appointed as the Mass Media advisor reporting directly to the King.
 Due to health problems, he had to return to United States for advanced medical care.

-Marriage and children

-Sahar was married and had 6 children.

 Philosophical and/or political views

-As Professor of Journalism and Mass Communications, he was a champion of free speech/press and human rights as well as a strong advocate of bringing Television in Afghanistan.
+As Professor of Journalism and Mass Communications, he was a champion of free speech, press, and human rights, as well as a strong advocate of bringing television in Afghanistan.